constgen/neutrino-preset-svelte/README.md

 ### Override configuration

 By following the [customization guide](https://neutrino.js.org/customization) and knowing the rule, loader, and plugin IDs above, you can override and augment the build by providing a function to your `.neutrinorc.js` use array.
-You can also make these changes from the Neutrino API in custom middleware.
+You can also make these changes from the Neutrino API in a custom middleware.

 #### Vendoring